-For those of us not familiar with it—like myself—can you describe what Cowboy Mounted Shooting is all about?
+For those of us not familiar with cowboy shooting events — like myself — can you describe what Cowboy Mounted Shooting is all about?

 Each course can vary, but generally you have course set up with 10 targets—small balloons 7 to 9 inches in diameter, set on short poles—and two single-action pistols in your holsters, each with five rounds.
 You’re scored on time and how many targets you hit.
 You and your horse cross the line or electric beam, and you have to ride a pre-determined pattern.
 As you’re riding at full-speed, you shoot your first five targets, holster your pistol and draw out the second one, then fire off your next five shots, and cross the finish line.
 You’re going 35 miles per hour on your horse, weaving in and out of the pattern, so you have to be a very accurate shot.